Amybo-org/pages/content/en/docs/Contribution guidelines/_index.md

 GitHub workflow and you're happy to use the automated preview of your doc
 updates:

-1. Fork the [Amybo pages repo](https://github.com/Amybo-org/pages) on GitHub.
+1. Fork the [AMYBO pages repo](https://github.com/AMYBO-org/pages) on GitHub.
 1. Make your changes and send a pull request (PR).
 1. If you're not yet ready for a review, add "WIP" to the PR name to indicate it's a work in progress. (**Don't** add the Hugo property